netdata/netdata/collectors/systemd-journal.plugin/README.md

 A short summary to get journal server running can be found below.
 There are two strategies you can apply, when it comes down to a centralized server for systemd journal logs.

-1. _Active sources_, where the centralized server fetch the logs from each individual server
+1. _Active sources_, where the centralized server fetches the logs from each individual server
-2. _Passive sources_, where the centralized server accept log stream from an individual server.
+2. _Passive sources_, where the centralized server accepts a log stream from an individual server.

 For more options and reference to documentation, check `man systemd-journal-remote` and `man systemd-journal-upload`.

-We will focus on providing some instructions to setting up a _passive_ centralized server.
+We will focus on providing some instructions on setting up a _passive_ centralized server.

 ⚠️ Two things to keep always in mind: